 Benjamin Sabatier is above all interested in the making of the works, in how the original idea is modified by the labor of the artist and the behavior of the materials.
 And this may be where the key difference between Abstraction and Architecture lies.
 In this gap between the idea and the final object.
 Architecture needs to eliminate this gap, which has always been so fertile in art.
 Research and mistakes are totally banished from the construction phase.
 There is no trial and errors, and creativity is limited by the need to guarantee feasibility on the first attempt.
 With such constraints, how can architecture continue to be innovative and break new grounds?
 Maybe by following Vincent Mauger’s recipe: remain in charted territories (to ensure feasibility) but desynchronize your conventional components to create surprise, bewilderment or amazement.
 This is a good way for Abstraction and Architecture to build a future in common.

 Notes (1) In Arman’s 1964 Stedelijk Museum exhibition catalog: “I believe that […] in the destruction, in the cut, there is a will to stop time”.
-(2) Those practices are similar to the one of Frédéric Caillard, who changes acrylic paint destination by converting it to a support.
+(2) See the essay Evan Robarts: Mondrian 3.0 for a full analysis of the work.
+(3) Those practices are similar to the one of Frédéric Caillard, who changes acrylic paint destination by converting it to a support.